Pre-infection, vaccines provide the best protection from COVID - ExBulletin

 Pre-infection, vaccines provide the best protection from COVID

+A new study comparing previous infections and vaccinations among people in California and New York concludes that taking shots is the safest way to prevent COVID-19.

-The study investigated infectious diseases in New York and California last summer and fall and found that those who were vaccinated and survived previous COVID-19 attacks were the most protected.
+the study Examination of infections in the summer and fall of 2021 found that those who were vaccinated and survived a COVID-19 attack were the most protective against the new coronavirus infection.

 However, previously infected unvaccinated people were in the immediate vicinity.
-By the fall, the more contagious delta mutants were inherited, but when boosters were not yet widespread, the group had a higher case rate than previously uninfected vaccinated people.
-It was low.
+By fall, the more contagious delta mutants were inherited, but when boosters were not yet widespread, the group had a lower case rate than previously uninfected vaccinated people. ..

 The Centers for Disease Control and Prevention, which published the study on Wednesday, pointed out some warnings to the study.
-Also, some outside experts were paying attention to the findings and being wary of how they would be interpreted.
+Also, some outside experts were cautious about the findings and were wary of how they would be interpreted.

-E. John Welly, an immunologist at the University of Pennsylvania, said, “The final message is that some immunity can be obtained from a symptomatic COVID infection, but vaccination is far more immune than infection.
-It’s safe to do. “

 “There are so many variables out of control that it can’t be used as a way to say,’Oh, I’m infected and protected,'” Ellebedy said.

-This study with a small cluster of studies found that previously infected unvaccinated people had a lower risk of COVID-19 diagnosis or illness than previously uninfected vaccinated people.
-It matches.
+This study is consistent with a small cluster of studies that found that previously infected unvaccinated people were at lower risk of COVID-19 than previously uninfected vaccinated people. ..

-The results of the new study make sense, said Christine Petersen, an epidemiologist at the University of Iowa.
-She said vaccines developed against early forms of coronavirus are likely to be less effective against new variants.
+The results of the new study make sense, he said.
+Christine Petersen, An epidemiologist at the University of Iowa.
+She said vaccines developed for previous coronavirus strains are likely to be increasingly ineffective against newer versions.

 However, experts say that the effectiveness of the vaccine has simply declined over time in many people, how much it was involved in what happened to wearing masks and other behaviors, and so on.
 There are also some possible factors.